cachalo1980/rds-cube-docs/src/content/docs/Ingreso de Mercaderia/03-Confimacion de entradas por Lay-out.md

 ## Further reading

-- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework
+- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis